 (B) Minor modification — does not involve significant analysis by the department.

 (6) Annual fees.
-Tables 70G and 70B list applicable annual fees for General and Industrial permit holders and are on the department's website or upon request.
-Annual fees for domestic sources may also be found in Table 70C available on the department's website or upon request, and includes the following:
+Tables 70B, 70G and 70I list applicable annual fees for General and Industrial permit holders.
+Annual fees for domestic sources may also be found in Table 70C and includes the following:

 (a) Base annual fee.
 This is based on the type of treatment system and the dry weather design flow;

 (b) Population-based fee.
 A permit holder with treatment systems other than Type F (septage alkaline stabilization facilities) must pay a population-based fee.
-Table 70D lists the applicable fee available on the department's website or upon request;
+Tables 70D lists the applicable fee;

 (c) Pretreatment fee.
 A source required by the department to administer a pretreatment program pursuant to federal pretreatment program regulations (40CFR, Part 403; January 29, 1981 and amendments thereto) must pay an additional annual fee plus a fee for each significant industrial user specified in their annual report for the previous year.
-Table 70E lists the applicable fee (available on the department's website or upon request).
+Table 70E lists the applicable fee.

 (7) Technical activities fee.
-Tables 70F and 70H list the technical activity fees (available on the department's website or upon request).
+Tables 70F and 70H list the technical activity fees.
 They are categorized as follows:

 (a) All permits.
 A permittee must pay a fee for NPDES and WPCF permit-related technical activities.
 A fee will be charged for initial submittal of engineering plans and specifications.
 Fees will not be charged for revisions and re-submittals of engineering plans and specifications or for facilities plans, design studies, reports, change orders, or inspections;

 (b) General permits.
-A permittee must pay the technical activity fee shown in Table 70H (available on the department's website or upon request) when the following activities are required for application review:
+A permittee must pay the technical activity fee shown in Table 70H when the following activities are required for application review:

 (A) Disposal system plan review;